martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 ## Client-Facing Server

-The client-facing server is responsible for verifying the Initial packet is decryptable, and sending a 0-RTT packet (and dropping the Initial) if it is not.
+The client-facing server is responsible for verifying the Initial packet is decryptable, sending a Fallback packet (and dropping the Initial) if it is not, and otherwise forwarding the packet encrypted with a different key.

+If an incoming Initial packet is not decryptable, the client-facing server sends a Fallback packet and drops the Initial.

 If an incoming client Initial has a non-zero length Encryption Context field, the client-facing server MUST delete the Encryption Context field.
 When